VirtualButFake/fusion-components-docs/docs/getting-started.md

 ## Appearance Overrides

-FusionComponents and ThemeFramework allows full customization of all colors through Appearance Overrides.
+FusionComponents and theme-framework allows full customization of all colors through Appearance Overrides.
 These values are passed into a component instance and can be used to override the default appearance of a component.

 **These values are passed through `theme:get()`, as it's last, optional, parameter.**

-ThemeFramework finds the depth of the table passed and determines where to merge based on this depth.
+theme-framework finds the depth of the table passed and determines where to merge based on this depth.
 As such, these overrides work on many levels:

 1. State Level: This is used to override components when in a specific state.
 These tables look as follows: